• Contact us

 Major achievements

-"Application of behavior analysis in nursing: Self-management of type II diabetes patients and the role of nursing" 2002/3 (Master's thesis)
+"Application of behavior analysis in nursing: Self-management of type 2 diabetes patients and the role of nursing" 2002/3 (Master's thesis)

-Co-authored: "Support for Mothers and Children in Times of Disaster: What Josai International University Can Do" Josai International University International University Bulletin Vol. 27, No. 8 March 2018
+Co-authored: "Support for Mothers and Children in Times of Disaster: What Josai International University Can Do" Josai International University Bulletin Vol. 27, No. 8 March 2018

 "The relationship between mental and physiological responses to infant voices and individual characteristics" Presentation at the 35th Japanese Society of Mind and Body Health Sciences 2022/9